Talend Fuzzy Matching

 • Levenshtein: This algorithm calculates the total insertions, updates, or deletes required for the given word to match with the lookup value.
 Based on the integer number, Talend tFuzzyMatch will return the matching word from the lookup table.

 • Metaphone uses the Phonetic algorithm, and the algorithm works based on the pronunciation of the word.
-It first loads all the lookup table records, then checks the pronunciation of the main table word against the lookup.
+It first loads all the lookup table records, and then checks the pronunciation of the main table word against the lookup.

 • Double Metaphone: An upgraded new version of the original.
 As per our understanding, it returns better results compared to the original.